 Although they have a reliable email support system, they could do with an online chat.

 However, they do have a nice catalog of informative articles and tutorials on how to set up and use the VPN on the various supported platforms.

 Whoer VPN has three pricing plans: $9.90 per month billed monthly, $6.50 per month billed biannually, and $3.90 per month billed yearly.

 Like most services, the longer you commit, the less you pay.

 However, I would like to see Whoer do something extra with its VPN service to justify the current monthly price.

-Whoer does offer a free trial which has Dutch servers only and a bandwidth limit of 1Mbps.
+Whoer VPN does offer a free trial that has Dutch servers only and a bandwidth limit of 1Mbps.
 With such limitations, it only makes to get the paid version.

 At the moment, the provider only accepts payments by Cryptocurrency and Electronic currencies, which is a bit restrictive.